Technology and Community Associations

 Arizona law now allows members to submit votes for annual meetings and special meetings of the membership by email and fax (A.R.S.
 Sections 33-1812/Condo 33-1250).
 The law does not require an association to have a written policy regarding email/fax voting.
 However, our office recommends the board adopt a written policy regarding email/fax voting.
 For example, if members choose to email their ballots, we recommend members scan and email their ballot to the email address designated to receive the ballots.
 With fax voting, we recommend members fax their ballot to the association’s designated number.
 It is important to note that an association is still required to allow votes to be cast in person and by absentee ballot at annual and special meetings of the membership.
 In addition, the association may provide for voting by some other delivery, including the use of email and fax delivery.

-Currently, several states have changed their laws to allow for online voting.
-Arizona law has not specifically addressed this issue, but, it does not prohibit online voting (however, remember to check your association documents to determine if the documents allow/prohibit online voting).
 However, even if online voting is used, owners that want to vote in person should still be allowed to do so at the meeting if they so desire.
 Online voting can reduce the costs associated with designing, printing, mailing and tabulating ballots.
 It provides ease of use that can increase voter participation and therefore the likelihood of reaching quorum.
 Several companies now provide safe, secure and accurate online voting services designed specifically for community associations.
-(Please contact our office for a list of these service providers.)
+Please contact our office for a list of these service providers.
 In general, members are assigned a registration code that allows them to access the online ballot on a secure site.
 The site can provide candidate biographies, photographs, and/or other supporting information.
 Some companies offer email announcements informing members when voting is closed and reminding members to vote online.
 They can also be a useful tool to electronically tabulate votes before an annual or special meeting of the membership.
 However in-person voting must still be allowed at the meeting.

 Board Member Email Communication